ouerghi01/Product-Manager-and-E-Commerce-Integration/README.md

    mvn clean install
 3.Deploy the application on a local server (e.g., Apache Tomcat).

-4.Open your browser and navigate to http://localhost:8080/your-app-context to view the application.
+4.Open your browser and navigate to http://localhost:8080/